-When operating in the LC HE PHY mode, the channels {1, …, 61} when the HE STA is deemed to be operating in the 6 GHz band may be used to map to the LC channels.
+When mapping the LC channels to 6 GHz, the channels {1, …, 61} may be used to map to the LC channels.

-the 20 MHz channels {1, 5, 9, 13, 17, 21, 25, 29, 33, 37, 41, 45, 49, 53, 57, 61} shall be selected and mapped to the 20 MHz channels with the same channel numbers in the IEEE 802.11ax when operating in the 6 GHz band;
+the 20 MHz LC channels {1, 5, 9, 13, 17, 21, 25, 29, 33, 37, 41, 45, 49, 53, 57, 61} shall be selected and mapped to the 20 MHz channels with the same channel numbers in the 6 GHz band;

-the 40 MHz channels {3, 11, 19, 27, 35, 43, 51, 59} shall be selected and mapped to the 40 MHz channels with the same channel numbers in the IEEE 802.11ax when operating in the 6 GHz band;
+the 40 MHz LC channels {3, 11, 19, 27, 35, 43, 51, 59} shall be selected and mapped to the 40 MHz channels with the same channel numbers in the 6 GHz band;

-the 80 MHz channels {7, 23, 39, 55} shall be selected and mapped to the 80 MHz channels with the same channel numbers in the IEEE 802.11ax when operating in the 6 GHz band;
+the 80 MHz LC channels {7, 23, 39, 55} shall be selected and mapped to the 80 MHz channels with the same channel numbers in the 6 GHz band;

-the 160 MHz channels {15, 47} shall be selected and mapped to the 160 MHz channels with the same channel numbers in the IEEE 802.11ax when operating in the 6 GHz band.
+the 160 MHz LC channels {15, 47} shall be selected and mapped to the 160 MHz channels with the same channel numbers in the 6 GHz band.

 Editor’s note: TBD.
 Call for contributions to define the channelization. (e.g., need to add the numbers of channels for LC HT PHY and LC VHT PHY, 61 is for LC HE PHY.

 …

-32.3.3.3.2 LC CM Light interface
+32.3.2.1 LC Light interface

-Figure 1 shows an example of how the transmit OFE can be connected to the TX CM PHY and how the receive OFE can be connected to the RX CM PHY.
+Figure 1 shows an example of how the transmit OFE can be connected to the TX PHY and how the receive OFE can be connected to the RX PHY.
 A transmit OFE may for example consist of a power amplifier (PA) and a solid state lighting (SSL) devices, for example LEDs.
 A receive OFE may for example consist of a photo-diode (PD) and a trans-impedance amplifier (TIA).

 — Interfacing common mode PHY to light emitter and receiver

-In the TX chain, I and Q samples from the baseband shall be quadrature modulated, see subclause 32.3.3.3.4 (Operating channel frequencies).
-A DC bias is added before the signal is fed to the SSL device because the current through a diode can only be positive as illustrated in Figure 2.
+In the TX chain, after the HPA, instead of transmitting the RF signal at the typical 2.4 GHz, 5 GHz or 6 GHz spectrum, the signal may go through the down-conversion stage where its center frequency is changed to align with the LC center frequency defined in 32.3.2.3 (Channel numbering).
+A DC bias is then added to the LC IF signal before the signal is fed to the transmitting OFE because the current through an SSL device can only be positive as illustrated in Figure 2.

 — Operation of SSL device with DC bias

-In the RX chain, the light variations produced by the SSL device are converted into a current by a photo diode (PD) and amplified by a TIA.
-After the DC component is removed, the signal shall be down-converted to baseband and fed to the RX CM PHY.
+In the RX chain, the variations in the light level are detected by the receiving OFE and shall be converted into a current.
+After the DC component is removed, the signal may be up-converted to RF signal at the relevant 2.4 GHz, 5 GHz or 6 GHz spectrum and fed to the RX PHY.

+32.3.2.2 Multiple transmitters and receivers

-32.3.2.2 Discussion:
+Discussion:

 Since LC HT/ VHT/HE PHY modes all support this functionality, move the existing sub-clause in the general section.

+This functionality is supported by the LC HT PHY, LC VHT PHY and LC HE PHY.

-Figure 4 shows an example of multiple SSL devices connected to the TX baseband and Figure 5 shows an example of multiple PDs connected to the RX baseband.
+Figure 3 shows an example of multiple SSL devices connected to the TX baseband and Figure 4 shows an example of multiple PDs connected to the RX baseband.

 The SSL devices may all operate at the same wavelength or at different wavelengths.